ChegTech logo

 Downloadable checklists, financial planning guides, Medicaid/VA benefits education content.
 The content that family researchers actually save and reference during a multi-week decision.

-Real staff bios with tenure, real (consented) resident stories, real photos of community life.
-The trust-building that stock senior-living imagery cannot do.
+Real staff bios with tenure, real (consented) resident stories, real photos of community life, alongside the genuine family reviews already shown on this page.
+The social proof that stock senior-living imagery cannot do, and the thing an anxious daughter trusts before she ever schedules a tour.

 How I build it